Maidenfan78/Powerpick/README.md

 **Predict smarter.
 Play responsibly.**

-> A cross‑platform (iOS · Android · Web) Expo/React Native app that delivers draw history, hot/cold analytics, and statistically‑weighted number suggestions for the world’s biggest lotteries—starting in **Australia** and expanding to the **USA** and **Europe**.
+> A cross‑platform (Android · Web) Expo/React Native app that delivers draw history, hot/cold analytics, and statistically‑weighted number suggestions for the world’s biggest lotteries—starting in **Australia** and expanding to the **USA** and **Europe**. _iOS support is planned for a future update._
 > _Powerpick does **not** sell tickets or guarantee winnings – it simply visualises probability so players can make informed, responsible choices._

 ![CI](https://github.com/<org>/powerpick/actions/workflows/ci.yml/badge.svg)